 No. The University provides reasonable accommodations to eligible students with disabilities at no charge.

-No. Check with your Finance Advisor or Apollo Financial Services.
+No. Check with Financial Services.
 Outside agencies may provide support such as vocational rehabilitation, workers’ compensation and job services.
 Veterans Affairs may also be able to assist if you are an eligible veteran.

 The Disability Services Office cannot communicate with faculty members until you have completed the application process and have a formal Student Accommodation Agreement in place.

-Once you have formal accommodations, the Disability Services Office will notify the faculty member of the agreed-upon accommodations.
+Once you have formal accommodations, the Disability Services Office will notify the faculty member of the agreed-upon accommodations but will not disclose your medical condition/disability.
 You may find it helpful to touch base with your faculty member as you start a class — although this is not required — to ensure a common understanding of the accommodations.

 Faculty members cannot refuse to implement the terms of a student’s Accommodation Agreement.
 If you believe that your accommodations are not being properly implemented, please contact your Disability Services Advisor immediately.
 Many times, these situations are due to miscommunication.
 Faculty members are trained regarding their disability services responsibilities and receive formal notification of accommodations for any eligible students in their classes.

 What happens if I change from a local campus to an online program or from an online program to a local campus?